-If planning permission has been granted subject to conditions and these have not been complied with, a Breach of Condition Notice can be served on the person(s) responsible for carrying out the development, or on the owner of the land, requiring compliance with the condition.
-There is no right of appeal against a Breach of Condition Notice and it is a criminal offence to fail to comply with its requirements.
+If planning permission has been granted subject to conditions and these have not been complied with, a breach of condition notice can be served on the person(s) responsible for carrying out the development, or on the owner of the land, requiring compliance with the condition. there is no right of appeal against a breach of condition notice and it is a criminal offence to fail to comply with its requirements.

-Notice requiring an application for planning permission
+Notice requiring application for planning permission

-These can be issued on a landowner, requiring the submission of a planning application to rectify development which has been carried out without permission.
-Whilst there are no penalty provisions for failing to comply with this notice it constitutes formal enforcement action under the planning act and leaves it open to the council to pursue further action in terms of an enforcement notice.
+This can be issued on a landowner, requiring the submission of a planning application to rectify development which has been carried out without permission.
+Whilst there are no penalty provisions for failing to comply with this notice it constitutes formal enforcement action under the Planning Act and leaves it open to the council to pursue further action in terms of an enforcement notice.
 The notice will also appear on any property enquiry should the owner seek to sell the property.